-On 08 February 2019, AB InBev announced the final results of offers by its wholly owned subsidianes Anheuser-Busch InBev Finance Inc., Anheuser-Busch InBev Worldwide Inc. and Anheuser-Busch Companies, LLC to purchase for cash any validly tendered (and not validly withdrawn) and accepted notes up to an aggregate purchase price (excluding accrued and unpaid interest) of 16.5 billion US dollar of twelve series of notes issued by the companies.
+On 08 February 2019, AB InBev announced the final results of offers by its wholly owned subsidiaries Anheuser-Busch InBev Finance Inc., Anheuser-Busch InBev Worldwde Inc. and Anheuser-Busch Companies, LLC to purchase for cash any validly tendered (and not validly withdrawn) and accepted notes up to an aggregate purchase price (excluding accrued and unpaid interest) of 16.5 billion US dollar of twelve series of notes issued by the companies.
 With the completion of the Tender Offers, the companies repurchased 16.3 billion US dollar aggregate principal amount of several series of its outstanding notes.

-The pool caps compnse the following series 2.5 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 2.650%, 0.2 billion US dollar aggregate principal amount of floating rate Notes and 0.2 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 4.375% due in 2021; 1.1 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 3.750% and 1.3 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 2.500% due in 2022; 0.6 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 2.625% and 2.9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3.300% due in 2023; 0.3 billion US dollar aggregate principal amount of floating rate Notes, 0.9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3.700% due in 2024; and 5.9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3.700% due in 2024; and 5.9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3.700% due in 2024; and 5.9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3.700% due in 2024; and 5.9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3.650% due in 2026.
+The pool caps comprise the following series 2 5 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 2 650%, 0 2 billion US dollar aggregate principal amount of floating rate Notes and 0.2 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 4.375% due in 2021, 1 1 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 3 750% and 1 3 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 2.500% due in 2022, 0 6 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 2.625% and 2 9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3 300% due in 2023, 0 3 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3 300% due in 2024, and 5 9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3 700% due in 2024; and 5 9 billion US dollar aggregate principal amount of fixed rate Notes at an annual rate of 3 700% due in 2024; and 5 9 billion US dollar aggregate principal amount of fixed rate Notes bearing interest at annual rate of 3 650% due in 2026